Oceania: European settlement and colonisation

 New Guinea from 1884 to 1919.
-The Netherlands controlled the western half of New Guinea, Germany the north-eastern part, and Britain the south-eastern part.
+The Netherlands controlled the western half of New Guinea, Germany the northeastern part, and Britain the southeastern part.

 In 1789, the mutiny on the Bounty against William Bligh led to several of the mutineers escaping the Royal Navy and settling on Pitcairn Islands, which later became a British colony.
-Britain also established colonies in Australia in 1788, New Zealand in 1840 and Fiji in 1872, with much of Oceania becoming part of the British Empire.
+Britain also established colonies in Australia in 1788, New Zealand in 1840, and Fiji in 1872, with much of Oceania becoming part of the British Empire.
 The Gilbert Islands (now known as Kiribati) and the Ellice Islands (now known as Tuvalu) came under Britain's sphere of influence in the late 19th century.

 French Catholic missionaries arrived on Tahiti in 1834; their expulsion in 1836 caused France to send a gunboat in 1838.
 In 1842, Tahiti and Tahuata were declared a French protectorate, to allow Catholic missionaries to work undisturbed.
 On 24 September 1853, under orders from Napoleon III, Admiral Febvrier Despointes took formal possession of New Caledonia.

 The Spanish explorer Alonso de Salazar landed in the Marshall Islands in 1529.
 They were named by Krusenstern, after English explorer John Marshall, who visited them together with Thomas Gilbert in 1788, en route from Botany Bay to Canton (two ships of the First Fleet).
-In 1905, the British government transferred some administrative responsibility over southeast New Guinea to Australia (which renamed the area "Territory of Papua"); and in 1906, transferred all remaining responsibility to Australia.
+In 1905, the British government transferred some administrative responsibility over southeast New Guinea to Australia (which renamed the area "Territory of Papua"), and in 1906, transferred all remaining responsibility to Australia.
 The Marshall Islands were claimed by Spain in 1874.
 Germany established colonies in New Guinea in 1884, and Samoa in 1900.
 The United States also expanded into the Pacific, beginning with Baker Island and Howland Island in 1857, and with Hawaiʻi becoming a US territory in 1898.
 Disagreements between the US, the UK, and Germany over Samoa led to the Tripartite Convention of 1899.